sfrostenson/gulp-starter-backbone/README.md

 ### Run gulp
 <code>gulp</code>
-Launches watchify to monitor changes in src, browserify for bundling & a server automatically on localhost:3000.
+Launches watchify to monitor changes in src, browserify for bundled.js in build & a server that refreshes automatically on changes.

 <code>gulp build</code>
 Build step that compresses generated js/css.
 Must already have ran `gulp`at least once.